GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 gcloud storage cp my-training-data.{idx,bin} gs://my-training-bucket
 ```

 Note that in this demonstration the training data cannot exceed the size of the local SSD (i.e. 6 TiB).
 This limitation is only due to our setup caching the training data to the local SSD on launch.
-For larger sizes the shared file-system or [GCF fuse](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver) can be used.
+For larger sizes the shared FileStore or [GCF fuse](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/cloud-storage-fuse-csi-driver) can be used.

 ### Upload NeMo Megatron Docker image to Artifact registry